 Natalie Carnes

 Natalie Carnes is a constructive theologian invested in questions that cross the fields of aesthetics, feminism, and systematics.
 She has published several books, including Beauty: A Theological Engagement with Gregory of Nyssa (Cascade 2014), Image and Presence: A Christological Reflection on Iconcoclasm and Iconophilia (Stanford 2017), Motherhood: A Confession (Stanford 2017), and most recently Attunement: The Art and Politics of Feminist Theology (OUP 2024).
 She is currently at work on a co-authored volume with Matthew Whelan on art and poverty, beginning a project on creativity that draws from psychological literature, and guest editing a special edition of Modern Theology.
-She is Professor of Theology, Affiliate Faculty member in Women’s and Gender Studies, and the Director of the Baylor Initiative in Christianity and the Arts at Baylor University.
+She is Professor of Theology at Duke Divinity School beginning in fall 2025.

 Josh Rodriguez